 Request for Applications: HPDP Planning Grants

-HPDP is accepting applications for one-year planning grants of up to $3,000 to help UNC faculty conduct pilot projects in health promotion/disease prevention research using a community engagement approach.
+HPDP is accepting applications for one-year planning grants of up to $5,000 to help UNC faculty conduct pilot projects in health promotion/disease prevention research.
 UNC faculty who currently affiliate with the Center as Research Fellows as well as UNC faculty new to HPDP are encouraged to apply.

 HPDP is interested in funding pilot projects that will lead to new applications for extramural research funding and welcomes the opportunity to assist with and administer future grant applications resulting from the pilots.

 Applications must be submitted electronically as a single PDF to Beverly_Garcia@unc.edu.
-HPDP will confirm receipt of your application by the next business day.
+You will receive an email acknowledgment from HPDP within 24 hours of your application submission.

 HPDP conducts prevention research using a community engagement approach to address the major causes of disease, disability, injury, or death in populations experiencing health disparities.
 The Center seeks to bridge the gap between prevention research and practice by collaborating with community partners to translate and disseminate evidence-based interventions and strategies for health promotion and disease prevention in North Carolina and beyond.